Theatre of Japan: Shōgekijō

 The 1980s also encouraged the creation of the shōgekijō, literally "little theatre".
 This usually meant amateur theatrical troupes making plays designed to be seen by anyone and everyone — not necessarily as meaningful in nature as they were simply entertaining.
 Some of the more philosophical playwrights and directors of that time are Noda Hideki and Shōji Kōkami.

 Popular shōgekijō theatrical troupes include Nylon 100, Gekidan Shinkansen, Tokyo Sunshine Boys, and Halaholo Shangrila.

-Recently, new generation of shōgekijō artists who are labelled as the "Generation of the Lost Decade" or the "Generation of 2000s" have emerged.
-Principal artists among this generation are: Toshiki Okada, Shiro Maeda, Kuro Tanino, Daisuke Miura, Tomohiro Maekawa and so on.
+Recently, a new generation of shōgekijō artists who are labelled as the "Generation of the Lost Decade" or the "Generation of 2000s" has emerged.
+Principal artists among this generation include: Toshiki Okada, Shiro Maeda, Kuro Tanino, Daisuke Miura, Tomohiro Maekawa.

 Western plays in Japan

-Many classics of the western canon from Ancient Greek theatre, William Shakespeare, Fyodor Dostoevsky to Samuel Beckett are performed in Tokyo today.
+Many classics of the Western canon from Ancient Greek theatre, William Shakespeare, Fyodor Dostoevsky to Samuel Beckett, are performed in Tokyo today.
 A large number of performances, perhaps as many as 3,000, are given each year, making Tokyo one of the world's leading theatrical centers.

 The opening of the replica of the Globe Theatre was celebrated by importing an entire British company to perform all of Shakespeare's historical plays, while other Tokyo theatres produced other Shakespearean plays including various new interpretations of Hamlet and King Lear.
 The Globe Theatre, located in Shin-Ōkubo in Tokyo, now belongs mostly to Johnny's Entertainment and the promotion of pop idols in the acting field.

 Yukio Ninagawa is an internationally known Japanese director and playwright who often turns to elements of Shakespeare for inspiration.
-In 1995 he performed the "Shakespeare Tenpo 12Nen", an interpretation of the wildly popular British theatre Shakespeare Condensed: all of Shakespeare's plays in two hours.
+In 1995 he performed the Shakespeare Tenpo 12Nen, an interpretation of the wildly popular British theatre Shakespeare Condensed: all of Shakespeare's plays in two hours.
 Famous actors such as Natsuki Mari and Karawa Toshiaki were involved.